swissquote/crafty/docs/05_Packages/01_crafty/Anatomy_of_a_preset.md

      *
      * @param crafty The Crafty instance
      * @param input The input to the command
-     * @param cli The Meow instance, allows to query for options and parameters
+     * @param cli The arguments passed to the CLI, allows to query for options and parameters
      * @returns a promise that fail if the test fail.
      */
-    test(crafty: Crafty, input: string, cli: Meow): Promise
+    test(crafty: Crafty, input: string, cli: CLIInputs): Promise

     // Presets add more extensions points